 MSW Licensing Exam Prep

-In NYS there are two licenses a social worker may possess, the Licensed Master Social Worker (LMSW) and the Licensed Clinical Social Worker (LCSW).
+In New York state there are two licenses a social worker may possess, the Licensed Master Social Worker (LMSW) and the Licensed Clinical Social Worker (LCSW).

-To legally practice social work in NYS, social workers must be registered with NYS Department of Education, Office of Professions and be licensed as either an LMSW or LCSW, or have a limited permit or be employed in an exempt setting.
-Becoming licensed as an LMSW is essential for any master’s level social worker seeking employment or wanting to remain employed as a social worker in NYS.
-Most employers in New York State, and around the country, require their social workers to be licensed in the state they practice.
+To legally practice social work in New York state, social workers must be registered with the New York State Department of Education Office of Professions and be licensed as either an LMSW or LCSW, or have a limited permit or be employed in an exempt setting.
+Becoming licensed as an LMSW is essential for any master-level social worker seeking employment or wanting to remain employed as a social worker in New York state.
+Most employers in New York state, and around the country, require their social workers to be licensed in the state they practice.
 An LMSW or LCSW also increases the potential salary you may receive.

-- Have earned an MSW degree from an accredited college or university
+- Have earned an MSW from an accredited college or university.

-- Submit the application and fee to the NYS Department of Education
+- Submit the application and fee to the New York State Department of Education.

-- Pass the Association of Social Work Boards (ASWB) Masters Exam
+- Pass the Association of Social Work Boards (ASWB) master exam.

 Study sessions today, licensed social workers tomorrow—Adelphi MSW students preparing for the LMSW path.

-Once you have received your MSW degree from Adelphi University School of Social Work, you will be eligible to apply for the licensing exam in any state around the country.
+Once you have received your Master of Social Work degree from Adelphi University’s School of Social Work, you will be eligible to apply for the licensing exam in any state in the country.

 As with all professions, licensure preparation is essential to successful completion of the licensing exam.
-To this end, we have developed a comprehensive preparation program for our students.
+To this end, we have developed a comprehensive LMSW preparation course and program for our MSW students.
 All these services are provided at NO extra cost to you.

 In the fall semester of the advanced year, you will be required to enroll in a 1-credit course.
-The SWK 776: Credentialing and Assessment in Social Work course will familiarize you with the content areas of the masters-level licensing exam.
+The SWK 776: Credentialing and Assessment in Social Work: Licensing Preparation Initiative course will familiarize you with the content areas of the master-level licensing exam.

-Within Moodle, you will find licensing prep self-study modules, information, and resources to enhance your independent study.
+Within Moodle, you will find LMSW licensing prep self-study modules, information and resources to enhance your independent study.

-Students in their final year of the MSW program will receive a guide with information on the structure of the exam, application process, frequently asked questions and special circumstances that impact licensure.
+Adelphi students in their final year of the MSW program will receive a guide with information on the structure of the LMSW exam, the application process, frequently asked questions and special circumstances that impact licensure.

-The information in this module will review the following;
+The information in this LMSW exam prep module will review the following;

 - Structure of the LMSW exam